emproof-com/nyxstone/README.md

 ## How it works

-Nyxstone drives the LLVM MC layer directly through its public C++ API (`Target::createMCAsmParser`, `Target::createMCDisassembler`, `MCAsmBackend`, `MCCodeEmitter`, …) instead of going through the object-file emission pipeline.
-This avoids both the cost of producing a complete ELF and the need to extend `MCELFStreamer` / `MCObjectWriter` as earlier versions did.
+Nyxstone drives the LLVM MC layer through its public C++ API.
+The assembler runs input through LLVM's regular `MCELFStreamer` object-emission pipeline, so LLVM performs layout, relaxation, and relocation resolution itself.
+That is what keeps target-specific relocations correct across every backend — for example RISC-V's paired `%pcrel_hi`/`%pcrel_lo` behind the `la` pseudo instruction.
+Nyxstone then extracts the `.text` bytes and applies a few targeted post-processing steps.

 The assembly path is structured as follows:

-* **Parse into events.** A minimal `MCStreamer` subclass, [`FastStreamer`](src/FastStreamer.h), captures the parser's `emitLabel` / `emitInstruction` calls into a flat event list, deferring all encoding.
-The full ELF object-file machinery is bypassed.

-* **Skip the rest of the MC pipeline.** Nyxstone installs a minimal `TextOnlyObjectFileInfo` that registers only `.text` with the `MCContext`, skipping the ~40 other section creations `MCObjectFileInfo::initMCObjectFileInfo` performs by default.
+* **`.text`-only setup.** Nyxstone installs a minimal `TextOnlyObjectFileInfo` that registers only `.text` with the `MCContext`, skipping the ~40 other section creations `MCObjectFileInfo::initMCObjectFileInfo` performs by default.
+This is the largest single performance win over a full object-file setup.

-* **Encode and lay out.** Each captured `MCInst` is encoded once with `MCCodeEmitter::encodeInstruction`.
-Nyxstone then runs its own iterative relax loop, mirroring `MCAssembler::layoutOnce` without fragments, and computes per-fixup PC-relative values directly from the user-supplied base address.

-* **Apply fixups.** After layout converges, fixups are evaluated and `MCAsmBackend::applyFixup` patches the final bytes.
+* **Stream through LLVM.** A thin `MCELFStreamer` subclass, [`ELFStreamerWrapper`](src/ELFStreamerWrapper.h), records each instruction's assembly text for the instruction-detail API and rejects switching to any section other than `.text`, so unsupported directives raise an explicit error instead of silently dropping the bytes that follow.
+Common data directives (`.byte`/`.word`/`.org`/`.nops`/`.align`/`.fill`/`.uleb128`/…) and the `ldr rX, =const` literal pool work because they flow through the normal pipeline.

+* **Resolve address-sensitive fixups.** LLVM lays the section out at base 0, so after layout Nyxstone re-applies the one relocation LLVM defers to link time and that depends on the runtime base — AArch64 `adrp` (page-of-target minus page-of-pc) — against the user-supplied address, then extracts `.text` with `MCAssembler::writeSectionData`.

+* **Handle ARM Thumb alignment.** When the start address is 2- but not 4-byte aligned, LLVM's base-0 layout has the wrong alignment parity and would mis-relax or reject Thumb PC-relative loads.
+Nyxstone prepends an internal 2-byte `bkpt` to restore parity and strips it from the output.

 * **Validate.** Nyxstone runs additional range and alignment checks for ARM Thumb (`adr`, `ldr` literal, `b/bl/bcc`, …) and AArch64 (`adr`) fixup kinds that LLVM's backend silently mis-encodes when out of range.

 The disassembly path is much simpler: an `MCDisassembler` and its `MCContext` are constructed once on each `Nyxstone` instance and reused across calls, since disassembly never mutates the context.

+* **Caching.** The version-independent target-info objects (`MCRegisterInfo`, `MCInstrInfo`, `MCSubtargetInfo`, `MCAsmInfo`), the instruction printer, and the `MCAsmBackend` are built once per `Nyxstone` instance and reused.
+The assembler's `MCContext` and the per-call streamer/parser are rebuilt on each call, because LLVM ties the context to the input source buffer.

-* **Version coupling.** Nyxstone uses MC headers that LLVM does not promise stable across major versions.
-Each new major release tends to require a small number of version-conditional shims; the current range (15-20) is covered by `#if LLVM_VERSION_MAJOR` guards in [src/nyxstone.cpp](src/nyxstone.cpp) and [src/FastStreamer.h](src/FastStreamer.h).
+* **Version coupling.** Nyxstone uses MC headers that LLVM does not promise stable across major versions; the supported range (15-20) is covered by `#if LLVM_VERSION_MAJOR` guards in [src/nyxstone.cpp](src/nyxstone.cpp) and [src/ELFStreamerWrapper.h](src/ELFStreamerWrapper.h) — most notably the removal of `MCAsmLayout` in LLVM 19.
 The vendored LLVM-internal headers under [src/Target/](src/Target/) (`AArch64FixupKinds.h`, `AArch64MCExpr.h`, `ARMFixupKinds.h`) are tracked similarly, because LLVM does not install them.

 ## Benchmarks

-Numbers below were collected with the bundled benchmark binaries on a 13th Gen Intel Core i7-1370P (Linux, LLVM 18, release build, 2 s per measurement).
+Numbers below were collected with the bundled benchmark binaries on a 13th Gen Intel Core i7-1370P (Linux, LLVM 19, release build, 2 s per measurement).
 Reproduce with:

 ```bash
 # C++